The Thin Line Between Anti-Migration and Racism

 Disentangling Racism and Migration

 Many commentators link the Macerata episode with issues of migration and security.
 These are topics that dominate public debate.
-A recent survey revealed that 46 percent of the Italian population perceives migration as threat.
+A recent survey revealed that 46 percent of the Italian population perceives migration as a threat.
 Political parties capitalize on these perceptions to gain electoral support, mimicking a strategy that has yielded positive results in other European countries.

 However, there is disagreement regarding whether parties embracing an anti-migration stance are also fomenting racism.
 While anybody can assert his or her anti-migration stance, racism is still a taboo.
 Indeed, those who openly profess their hostility towards migration do not consider themselves racists.
 And they do not necessarily identify with Fascism or Nazism.